OED developer test data

 Creating own data

 You can download the sample data from the table above.
 You can edit the sampleReadings.csv file by opening it in you preferred editor where a spreadsheet program is fine as long as you make sure to save it as a CSV file.
 Remove the two sample readings on lines 2 and 3 of the file and create new lines with the data you want.
 Note that normally the end time of the previous point is equal to the start time of the next point in real meter data.
 You can put in as many lines as you want with readings.
-Please note that if you don't put in readings for a meter then you may get unexpected results when you graph that meter in OED.
 This file has a header row so it is easier to see what goes in each column.
 Once you are done editing and save the file in CSV format, import it the same way as the provided data above except you need to check the "Header Row" box since the file has a header row.
 Deal with any messages to correct problems and see the readings import page for more info on dealing with issues.
 Note if there are lots of errors then you need to look at the log or console where OED is running to see them all.

 Database issue